 File and buff

-For all-in-one nail care, use an electronic nail file that comes with three different heads: one for filing, one for buffing and one for polishing nails.
 Begin by filing the nails to achieve the shape you want.
 Hold the file parallel to the side of the toenail; avoid pushing it right into the corner of the nail as this can cause breakage.
 File from the outside to the centre of the nail and repeat from the other side.
 Don’t go back and fourth as you risk tearing and peeling the nail.
-Switch to the correct head to buff the nail surface, removing any ridges.
-Finally, use the polishing head on the nail’s surface for a healthy and shiny finish.
-Alternatively, opt for a buffer block that also includes the different surfaces for filing, buffing and polishing.
+Buff the nail surface, removing any ridges.
+Finally, use the buffer block on the nail’s surface for a healthy and shiny finish.

 If you notice the corners of your toenail are growing into the skin surrounding them, this is likely to be an ingrown toenail developing.
 The causes vary but when it comes to nail care, filing your toenails in the right way can help to prevent it from happening.
 Always hold the file parallel to the side of the nail – if you edge the file too far into the corner, you risk breakage and any remaining sharp edges of nail could pierce the skin and embed itself in it.
 Or, if you file the corners of your toenails to short, it may encourage the skin to fold over the nail, leaving the nail with only one direction to grow: into the skin.